-- 8. The 2020 -2024 budget is intended to cover the salaries and related social costs of 3.6 full-time-equivalent staff positions.
-These positions include one full-time director and three professional officers (totalling 3.6 full-time-equivalent staff). - 9.
-In accordance with the agreement on implementation support, which was signed by the 10MSP President and the GICHD Director on 6 September 2011, the ISU receives support from the GICHD including in the area of human resources management, financial management, internal information management, office space and general logistics, information services, travel services, conference and website management.
+- 7. The 2025 -2029 budget is intended to cover the salaries and related social costs of the current 3.6 full-time-equivalent staff positions, which include one full-time director and three professional officers (totalling 3.6 full-time-equivalent staff). - 8.
+In accordance with the agreement on implementation support for the Convention, signed by the 10MSP President and the GICHD Director on 6 September 2011, the ISU receives support from the GICHD, including in human resources management, financial management, internal information management, office space, and general logistics, information services, travel services, conference and website management.
 These support services are funded by Switzerland's core contribution to the GICHD.